 - Turn off your central noisy central heating system, and wait until it’s cooled down.
 This is about 20-30 minutes.

-- You will need some towels, just in case, in order to avoid patches on your carpet around the radiators.
+- You will need some towels, just in case, to avoid patches on your carpet around the radiators.
 Water might escape during the process.

-- With a help of your bleeding key, radiator key, start slowly opening the radiator valves, anti-clockwise.
-When doing this, you must hear the air coming out from the system.
+- With the help of your bleeding key, the radiator key, start slowly opening the radiator valves, anti-clockwise.
+When doing this, you must hear the air coming out of the system.

 - Check your boiler pressure.

 - Turn the heating on, and check the results of your work.
 If your radiators are evenly hot, you did it!

 This guide has helped you to get your central heating radiators working like new again.
 Once completed, they will be free from air build-up and able to function as normal.

 FAQ – Reasons for Air Trapping in the Central Heating System